vicbeldo98/causaInf/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE

-Basically, using the interface and functionality provided by DAGitty, we have added some functionalities (those remarked in red colour) that internally use DoWhy in order to ease the process of making causal inference.
+Basically, using the interface and functionality provided by DAGitty, we have added some features (those remarked in red colour) that internally use DoWhy in order to ease the process of making causal inference.

 ![CausaInf](https://user-images.githubusercontent.com/49116334/131493260-40d4aa8d-6a88-4395-a5e4-4190775a53a6.jpg)